Master's Programs Admission

 - A current professional résumé.

-Note: Church Membership Requirement for Admission to the M.A. in Counseling Program: Admission to this degree program requires a recommendation from a staff member or official in the church of which the applicant is currently a member or faithfully attends that holds Jesus Christ to be their Lord and Savior, and who hold solely the Old Testament and the New Testament as sacred Scripture.
+Note: Church Membership Requirement for Admission to the M.A. in Professional Counseling Program: Admission to this degree program requires a recommendation from a staff member or official in the church of which the applicant is currently a member or faithfully attends that holds Jesus Christ to be their Lord and Savior, and who hold solely the Old Testament and the New Testament as sacred Scripture.
 Church Recommendation Form

-The Master's Programs Admission Committee strives to take a holistic view of the applicant in order to determine the likelihood for success in a master's program.
+The Master's Degrees Admission Committee strives to take a holistic view of the applicant in order to determine the likelihood for success in a master's program.
 Applicants who show potential for graduate study, but do not meet the criteria for Full Admission may be admitted for up to 12 hours under Provisional status.

 Applicants admitted under Provisional Admission must fulfill the conditions of this status as identified by the Master's Degrees Admissions Committee in order to continue in the program past 6-12 hours, depending on the program.